AliceO2Group/analysis-framework/framework.md

 };
 ```

-such a task can then be added to a workflow via the `adaptAnalysisTask` helper.
+Such a task can then be added to a workflow via the `adaptAnalysisTask` helper.
 A full blown example can be built with:

 ```cpp
 #include "Framework/runDataProcessing.h"